serebrov/serebrov.github.io-hugo/content/posts/2013-06-14-git-server-setup.md

 For 'server.host.name' there are several options:
 * if the server has a domain name then just use it
-* use sever IP address instead of host name
+* use server IP address instead of host name
 * use any host name you like and add it to local hosts file to map to the IP address

 ### Possible problems and solutions